10 quick actions you can take to improve warehouse security

 How long has it been since you’ve reviewed your warehouse operations?
 Are teams spending a lot of time in the back corners away from others?
 Do you have dozens of touches for each order?

-Over time, our warehouse work often adds layers on top of layers, and we just make do.
-We get used to all those steps.
-But, increased steps and waiting and other elements also increase the opportunity for threat or harm.
-Streamline your workflow, and you’ll remove some temptations as well as time to commit a crime — not only from internal sources but also external such as how long delivery drivers are left in your warehouse.
+Over time, our warehouse work accumulates layers, and we adapt.
+We get used to extra steps.
+However, increased steps and waiting also raise the risk of threats or harm.
+Streamline your workflow to reduce temptations and time for crime - from both internal and external sources, like how long delivery drivers stay in your warehouse.

 10. Engage with employees